The US Army Center of Military History has published History of Strategic Air and Ballistic Missile Defense, Volumes 1 and 2

 A very comprehensive look at Nike sites in Alaska.
 Site Point Alaska.

-Fort Bliss Texas the Army Air Defense Training Center.
+Fort Bliss Texas: the Army Air Defense Training Center.
 Who can forget the radar park where the 16C's were trained and weeded out!
 On the day you graduated from AIT hearing those immortal words, "you might as well forget what you have learned here since it's all going to be different when you get on site."
 You were told that you were the "best of the best", and probably so!
 For all you young men and women out there thinking of going into the military, think of air defense, that is, if you're good enough!

 White Sands Missile Range is an important link to this website.
 It's the test stand where the weapons proved their salt.